 When you fast, your body basically has to scramble to find nutrients and energy, so it burns up a lot of what your body has stored in case of emergencies.
 This means that a lot of the inefficient or damaged parts of the body are eliminated during the fasting, basically resetting your overall health at the same time.

-To sum it up, fasting reboots your immune system, regenerates white blood cells, and replenishes any blood cells that have been lost!
+To sum it up, fasting reboots your immune system, regenerates white blood cells for a better immune response, and replenishes any blood cells that have been lost!
 Pretty awesome reason to fast, right?!

 Fasting and the Immune System: How to Fast Safely

-For the 3 days before your fast, have nothing but liquids–fruits and veggie shakes.
+For the 3 days before your fast, aim to eat as cleanly as possible.
+Avoid processed foods and sugar.
+Focus your diet on fruits, vegetables, whole grains and lean means.
 This will be easier on your digestive system, and will help acclimate you to the fast.

 Here’s what you need to know:

-- Drink at least 8 glasses of water per day in addition to any juices and teas you drink.
+- Drink at least 8 glasses of water per day in addition to any juices, teas, or broth you drink.

 - Dilute any juice you drink with water to cut acidity.